Stay warm during bitter winter hunts by putting a heater in your hunting Banks blind.

 If you are ready to see some late-season deer action from the comfort of your Banks blind, keep these tips in mind:

 While any heater approved for indoor use can be used in our hunting blinds, a portable propane heater like the Mr. Heater Little Buddy Propane Heater is perfect for hunting blinds.
 It’s lightweight, quiet and clean burning.

 Prepare for Condensation

 When interior humidity rises as temperatures drop outdoors, condensation can occur on glass surfaces.
 It’s the reverse of what happens to your favorite cold beverage on a hot summer day.
 That’s the nature of the beast and it can fog your hunting blind windows.
-To minimize it, keep a small squeegee handy, use a little battery powered fan or some Rain-X anti-fog wipes.
-Some also say wiping the windows with shaving cream helps, but we’ve not tested this.
+To minimize it, keep a small squeegee handy or use a little battery powered fan.
+Some also say wiping the windows with shaving cream or soap helps, but we’ve not tested this.
 If this has worked for you, please comment below.